prgmitchell/blur-filter/README.md

 Link to the streamFX Github: https://github.com/Xaymar/obs-StreamFX

-Link to the streamFX Wiki on the blur filter: https://github.com/Xaymar/obs-StreamFX/wiki/Filter-Blur
+Link to the streamFX wiki on the blur filter: https://github.com/Xaymar/obs-StreamFX/wiki/Filter-Blur